-28. Integrated Assessment.
+29. Integrated Assessment.
 Generally, the Bank requires the Client to adopt an integrated approach to the process of environmental and social assessment, given the complex interrelationships of environmental and social risks and impacts in both public and private sector Projects.
 However, the Bank recognizes that in some economies, legislation and procedures require separate environmental and social documents, making the preparation of an integrated environmental and social assessment difficult to achieve.
 In such cases, the Bank reviews the environmental and social documentation prepared by the Client to confirm that it provides for assessment of both environmental and social risks and impacts, as well as mitigation and monitoring.

-29. Application of the Environmental and Social Standards.
+30. Application of the Environmental and Social Standards.

-- 29.1 ESS 1 (Environmental and Social Assessment and Management).
-When the Bank has determined, in consultation with the Client, that the Project is likely to have adverse environmental and/or social risks and impacts, it requires the Client to conduct an environmental and social assessment relating to these risks and impacts, and design appropriate measures to avoid, minimize, mitigate, offset or compensate for them, all as required under ESS 1. - 29.2 ESS 2 (Land Acquisition and Involuntary Resettlement).
-If the Project is likely to involve Involuntary Resettlement, the Bank requires the Client to address this in the social section of the assessment report, complemented by more in-depth coverage, as required under ESS 2.
-The Client covers this in a plan or framework, as applicable, which may be called a land acquisition and resettlement plan, land acquisition plan or resettlement plan (LARP/LAP/RP) or, in the case of a framework, a land acquisition and resettlement planning framework, land acquisition planning framework or resettlement planning framework (LARPF/LAPF/RPF).
-This plan or framework is provided to the Bank as a
+- 30.1 ESS 1 (Environmental and Social Assessment and Management).
+When the Bank has determined, in consultation with the Client, that the Project is likely to have adverse environmental and/or social risks and impacts, it requires the Client to conduct an environmental and social assessment relating to these risks and impacts, and design appropriate measures to avoid, minimize, mitigate, offset or compensate for them, all as required under ESS 1. - 30.2 ESS 2 (Land Acquisition and Involuntary Resettlement).
+If the Project is likely to involve Involuntary Resettlement,8 the Bank requires the Client to address this in the social section of the assessment report, complemented by more in-depth coverage, as required under ESS 2.
+The Client covers this in a plan or framework, as applicable, which may be called a land acquisition and resettlement plan, land acquisition plan or resettlement plan (LARP/LAP/RP) or, in the case of a framework, a land acquisition and resettlement planning framework, land planning planning framework or resettlement (LARPF/LAPF/RPF).
+This plan or framework is provided to the Bank as a freestanding document, an annex to the assessment report, or incorporated as a recognizable element of the report. - 30.3 ESS 3 (Indigenous Peoples).
+If the Project would involve Indigenous Peoples,9 the Bank requires the Client to address this in the social section of the assessment report, complemented by more in-depth coverage, as required under ESS 3.
+The Client covers impacts on Indigenous Peoples in an Indigenous Peoples plan (IPP) or Indigenous Peoples planning framework (IPPF), which is provided to the Bank as a freestanding document, an annex to the assessment report, or incorporated as a recognizable element of the report.